tldr-pages/tldr/pages/linux/wipefs.md

 # wipefs

-> Wipe filesystem signatures from a device.
+> Wipe filesystem, raid, or partition-table signatures from a device.

 - Display signatures for specified device: